The Geometric Dynamical Northcott and Bogomolov Properties: Applications

-\begin{proof} As before, we can assume $k=\C$ without loss of generality.
+\begin{proof} As in the proof of Corollary~\ref{cor:Northcott_function_field}, we can assume $\mathbf{k}=\C$ without loss of generality.
 We apply Corollary~\ref{cor:Northcott_function_field} to the polarized endomorphism $(A,[2],L)$.
-We have a possibly reducible subvariety $B_0$ such that $[2]B_0= B_0$ such that, if $B_1,\ldots,B_M$ are the periodic irreducible components of $B_0$, i.e. such that there exist integers $n_j>0$ with $[2^{n_j}]B_j=B_j$, for all $1\leq j\leq M$, then all the subvarieties $B_j$ are thus translate by a torsion point $p_j$ of an abelian subvariety $A_j$ of $A$, which is isotrivial.
+We have a possibly reducible subvariety $Y=Y_1\cup \cdots \cup Y_M$ where $Y_i$ is periodic for all $i$, i.e.\ there exist integers $n_j>0$ with $[2^{n_j}]Y_j=Y_j$, for all $1\leq j\leq M$, which is isotrivial.
+Up to taking a finite extension of $\mathbf{K}$, we can assume $[2^{n_j}]$ has a fixed point $p_j$ in $Y_j$.
+In particular, $p_j$ is a torsion point of $A$ and, if $A_j=Y_j-p_j$, then $A_j$ is a subgroup of $A$, whence $A_j$ is an abelian subvariety of $A$.

 Note that, since $A_j$ is isotrivial, there exist an abelian variety $C_j$ defined over $\C$ and a morphism $\tau_j:C_j\to A$ such that $A_j=\tau_j(C_j)$.
 In particular, $A_j\subset \tau(A_0)$, which gives the sought statement. \end{proof}